-- 1. We believe that the ULEZ should be extended to the whole of London: the centre's air has the highest concentration of pollutants but illegal levels of pollution occur all over London and everyone deserves protection. - 2.
+- We strongly support the principle of the Ultra Low Emission Zone to improve air quality in London.
+We believe that the ULEZ should be extended to the whole of London: the centre's air has the highest concentration of pollutants but illegal levels of pollution occur all over London and everyone deserves protection. - 2.
+We strongly support bringing forward the implementation of the ULEZ in central London from 7 September 2020 to 8 April 2019.
+There must be no further delay in improving air quality for Londoners. - 3.
+We strongly support introducing a Particulate Matter (PM) standard for diesel vehicles within the ULEZ standard.
+The scandals surrounding manufacturer avoidance of true emissions measures demonstrate that these standards must be defined and enforced by authorities. - 4.
 It is not enough to tackle tailpipe emissions.
 To radically improve air quality the Mayor should incentivise "modal shift" to walking and cycling: the Mayor must make walking and cycling safe and attractive enough to become the norm (particularly for local journeys), as well as improve public transport and access to carsharing schemes (as an alternative to car ownership).
-Mass modal shift is vital to reduce motor traffic and thus help clean up London's air, and the potential to do so is enormous: surveys show 25% of Londoners would like to cycle of cycle more (compared to the 2-3% of trips currently made by cycle), and in some parts of London around 50% of car journeys are under 3 miles in length.
+Mass modal shift is vital to reduce motor traffic and thus help clean up London's air we welcome the target set in the draft Mayoral Transport Strategy (MTS 2017) of 80% of journeys to be made by "sustainable modes" by 2014 and the potential to do so is enormous: surveys show 25% of Londoners would like to cycle more (compared to the 2-3% of trips currently made by cycle), and in some parts of London around 50% of car journeys are under 3 miles in length.
 The need and opportunity to maximise modal shift requires the same attention by the Mayor as his justified focus on pollution.